gcassel/Modular-Organizing-Terminology/compound-terms/minor-decision.md

 #### Definition

-A *Minor Decision* is a decision which has a non-reversible cost which is less than our petty cash withdrawal limit, or the equivalent cost in non-cash resources.
+A *Minor Decision* is a decision which has a non-reversible cost which is less than our petty cash withdrawal limit.

 #### Example